 - 1. Turn the ignition to the 3 (ON) position. - 2.
 Press the power door unlock control three times. - 3.
 Turn the ignition from 3 (ON) position to the 2 (OFF) position. - 4.
-Press the power door unlock control three times. - 5.
-Turn the ignition back to 3 (ON) position.
-The horn will chirp.
+Press the power door unlock control three times.

-6. Press the unlock control, then press the lock control.
-The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.

-7. Turn the ignition to the 2 (OFF) position.
+- 6. Press the unlock control, then press the lock control.
+The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
+Turn the ignition to the 2 (OFF) position.
 The horn will chirp once to confirm the procedure is complete.

-Childproof door locks
+Childproof door locks (if equipped)